A Guide to Project Reports with SharePoint

 As we’ll see below, BrightWork Reporter is also used to report across multiple sites, sub sites, and lists rendering as a single report.

-With a project management tool like BrightWork, you can build and share reports via email quickly to increase project visibility.
+With BrightWork, you can build and share reports via email quickly to increase project visibility.

 There are a few ways to share projects reports via email: